MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop-whatsnew.md

 - Improved client logging, diagnostics, and error classification to help admins troubleshoot connection and feed issues.
 - Fixed an issue that caused the client to prompt for credentials a second time after closing a credential prompt window while subscribing.
+- Updates to Teams for Azure Virtual Desktop, including the following:
-- Fixed an issue in Teams for Azure Virtual Desktop that made the video screen turn black and crash during calls in the Chrome browser.
+  - Fixed an issue in that made the video screen turn black and crash during calls in the Chrome browser.
+  - Reduced E2E latency and some performance issues by optimizing the GPU render path in the Windows Desktop client.
+To enable th new render path, add the registry key **HKEY_CURRENT_USER \SOFTWARE\Microsoft\Terminal Server Client\IsSwapChainRenderingEnabled** and set its value to **00000001**.
+To disable the new render path and revert to the original path, either set the key's value to **00000000** or delete the key.

 ## Updates for version 1.2.2322